This RFA closed on April 19, 2022

 Applications for two broad categories of open source software projects will be considered in scope:

-• Domain-specific software for analyzing, visualizing, and otherwise working with the specific data types that arise in biomedical science.
+- Domain-specific software for analyzing, visualizing, and otherwise working with the specific data types that arise in biomedical science.
 Software will be considered out of scope if it primarily serves domains outside biomedical science without strong evidence of adoption in biomedicine.
-The Essential Open Source Software for Science (EOSS) program supports software tools across a broad range of biomedical fields.
-In this RFA cycle we will continue with this approach, including tools from three areas of focus relevant to CZI Science: Infectious Disease, Imaging, and Single-Cell Biology.

-We strongly encourage proposals requesting funding for multiple related software projects (example here).
-For examples of open source projects we’ve previously funded through the EOSS program, we encourage you to check the list of proposals awarded in the previous cycles and our blog posts.
+We strongly encourage proposals requesting funding for multiple related software projects (as in this example).
+For examples of open source projects CZI has previously funded through the EOSS program, we encourage you to check the list of proposals awarded in the previous cycles and CZI’s blog posts.

-Examples of projects that are less likely to be successful:
+Examples of projects that are less likely to be successful in this RFA:

 Use of funds